tobyond/stairwell/README.md

     $ gem install stairwell

+## Requirements
+`zeitwerk` gem, so make sure you have rails 7 `activeRecord` gem.

+## Warnings
+Never accept params from a form directly into any sql, it's dangerous, and can lead to horrible outcomes.
+Cool?
+Great!

 ## Why?
 Although ActiveRecord serves as an excellent tool for the majority of database queries, certain scenarios call for more customized queries.
 This project was initially conceived to help transition a development team and their project from PHP to Ruby.
 This PHP project had thousands of complex SQL queries, thus the necessity of making SQL a first-class citizen in the ruby project enabled a smoother transition.